Bridging Perception and Planning: Towards End-to-End Planning for Signal Temporal Logic Tasks: Introduction

 \section{Introduction}

 Signal Temporal Logic (STL) has emerged as a widely-used specification language in the design of autonomous systems, primarily due to its quantitative robustness semantics and the wealth of temporal operators it offers.
-It has been successfully applied across a broad range of engineering applications \cite{belta2019formal,yin2024formal}.
-Particularly, in the field of robotics motion and task planning, STL has garnered significant attention and has been widely used in areas such as aerial robot \cite{silano2021power}, underwater vehicles \cite{fossdal2024past} and marine surface vessels \cite{dietrich2025symbolic}.
+It has been successfully applied across a broad range of engineering applications \cite{belta2019formal,yin2024formal,zhao2025no,yu2026signal}.
+Particularly, in the field of robotics motion and task planning, STL has garnered significant attention \cite{fossdal2024past,yu2024model,wang2024sleep,dietrich2025symbolic}.

 Despite its success in robotic task and motion planning, current STL methods remain largely restricted to scenarios where structured system information is available \emph{a priori}.
 This structured information typically includes: (i) environmental semantics (e.g., atomic predicates), (ii) the abstracted workspace for discrete-level planning (commonly represented as grids or polytopic regions), and (iii) system dynamics when planning over both tasks and motions.
-Most existing STL planning approaches, including encoding-based \cite{raman2014model,takano2021continuous}, gradient-based \cite{gilpin2020smooth,leung2023backpropagation,meng2023signal}, and learning-based optimization methods \cite{cho2018learning,wang2024synthesis}, fall into this category, as they all fundamentally rely on predefined structural information at some level.
+Most existing STL planning approaches, including encoding-based \cite{raman2014model,takano2021continuous}, gradient-based~\cite{gilpin2020smooth,leung2023backpropagation,meng2023signal} and learning-based optimization methods~\cite{cho2018learning,wang2024synthesis,wang2024tractable,guo2024temporal,liu2025zero}, fall into this category, as they all fundamentally rely on predefined structural information at some level.